How To Have A Michigan-Made Tailgate

 This is the reason we all drag ourselves out of bed on chilly weekend mornings!
 Hanging out with friends (or maybe enemies), sharing laughs and cheering on our team.
 Face paint, jerseys, hats and hoodies broadcast our affiliations beyond a shadow of a doubt.
 Let’s kick the team pride up a notch or two with some tailgate decals from Great Lakes Proud and “Go Blue” or “Go Green” Mittens so you can flaunt your team’s colors head-to-toe.

 Looking to snag these unique items for a superfan in your life?
 Check out gift boxes from Mitten Crate and send some team pride to your favorite tailgater.
-Available for those chanting “Go Blue,” “Go Green,” and as a special edition house divided option, these are sure to be a hit with both superfans and alumni alike.
-It includes exterior-rated Great Lakes Proud NCAA decals perfect for cars, trucks, growlers, coolers, laptops, and anything else you can slap it on, along with frosted glass collector’s cups and Michigan Map Mittens in respective team colors.
+You can also find exterior-rated Great Lakes Proud NCAA decals perfect for cars, trucks, growlers, coolers, laptops, and anything else you can slap it on, along with frosted glass collector’s cups and Michigan Map Mittens in respective team colors.

 The big game is just around the corner.
 Make sure you’re prepared with all the steps for tailgate success and we know, win or lose, you’ll be a champion on game day!

 About the Author: Cory Wright is the co-founder of Mitten Crate.
 You can reach him at [email protected].